MCHbest. NPM 10: Adolescent Well-Visit

 Approach.
 Support a patient reminder program that includes telephone and mailed reminders.

 Overview.
-Managed care-based mail or telephone reminders/multiple calls improved adolescent immunizations and preventive visits, with modest costs.1 Note: the addition of transportation servies (and coordination through phone/mailed reminders) also increased attendence rates.
+Managed care-based mail or telephone reminders/multiple calls improved adolescent immunizations and preventive visits, with modest costs.1 Note: the addition of transportation services (and coordination through phone/mailed reminders) also increased attendance rates.

 Evidence.
 Emerging.
 Patient reminders appear to have a positive impact on attendance.
 Access the peer-reviewed evidence through the MCH Digital Library.
 (Read more about understanding evidence ratings).